Manicurist

-One of the greatest benefits of studying Manicuring at the Wilson Talent Center is that upon completion of the program, you are ready to take the State of Michigan Board of Cosmetology Manicurist Licensing exam.
+One of the greatest benefits of studying Manicurist at the Wilson Talent Center is that upon completion of the program, you are ready to take the State of Michigan Board of Cosmetology Manicurist Licensing exam.
 After passing, you will be a licensed manicurist in the state of Michigan, without spending $7,000+ to do this after high school.
 Numerous employment opportunities will be available, such as a professional nail technician, nail salon owner or sales representative.

 This one-year program is open to both juniors and seniors.
-It is offered in the AM session Monday through Friday.
+It is offered in the PM session Monday through Friday.

 Our mission is to provide students with the essential knowledge, skills, and work habits to excel in their careers and future learning.